 Mike is an elected member and an appointed Advisor for the Restatement of Property Law project of the American Law Institute (ALI).

-In addition, Mike has been recognized by his peers as a “Northern California Super Lawyer” in real estate for each of the fifteen years (2004 through 2017) in which this professional distinction has been bestowed.
+In addition, Mike has been recognized by his peers as a “Northern California Super Lawyer” in real estate for each of the eighteen years (2004 through 2021) in which this professional distinction has been bestowed.

 Mike is active in the Building Industry.
 Having served as an officer and past chairperson, Mike currently serves as a Lifetime Member of the Board of Trustees of the California Homebuilding Foundation.
 Mike served on the Government Affairs and Legal Action Committees of the California Building Industry Association and on the Regional Board of Directors of the Building Industry of Northern California (now the BIA of the Bay Area.)